-This course is intended for students who have successfully completed French IV or French IV Honors.
-At this level, students can choose to enroll in either French V or AP French V. While the work done in class is similar, the AP students have more extensive assignments to prepare for the challenging AP exam.
+Prerequisite: French IV or Honors French IV Prerequisite: Honors French IV work done in class is similar, the AP students have more extensive assignments to prepare for the challenging AP exam.
 This course, taught primarily in French, provides students with the opportunity to study in greater depth the history, culture, literature, and language of the Francophone world and the application of such study to contemporary living.
-While focusing on the AP themes, students in this course read French literature as well as contemporary publications

-(newspaper, magazines), write formal and impromptu essays, respond orally to impromptu situations as well as provide cultural comparisons.
+While focusing on the AP themes, students in this course read French literature as well as contemporary publications (newspaper, magazines), write formal and impromptu essays, respond orally to impromptu situations as well as provide cultural comparisons.
 Preparation for the exam includes intense grammar review, listening comprehension practice through the use of authentic audio and video, and the refinement of their speaking skills through continual class discussion and writing.
 Students prepare for the Advanced Placement Exam for college placement and credit.
 All Grosse Pointe Public School World Language units and lessons are aligned to State of Michigan and ACTFL (American Council on the Teaching of Foreign Languages) standards incorporating AP College Board Themes designed to prepare students for college, the workplace and to be lifelong learners with the appreciation of other cultures.
-In addition to authentic sourced resources, instructional support resources include Une fois pour toutes, Pearson (2008), Allons au-delà, Pearson (2012), and AP French, Pearson (2012).
+In addition to authentic sourced resources, instructional support resources include Thèmes, Vista Higher Learning (2022).